tombujok/hazelcast-rxjava/README.md

 - IMap
 - RingBuffer

-## Unsupported Data Structures (support on the way)

 - IAtomicLong
 - IAtomicReference
-- ExecutionService
+- ExecutionService (not yet)

-RxJava plugin offers support only for data structures that provide async methods.
+RxJava plugin offers support only for data structures that already provide async methods.

 ## How to use it?